Questions About Insurance Access & Unions? Contact Labor United

 Union Workers Receive Additional Protections from Workers’ Compensation

 Like all employees, union members are entitled to workers’ compensation if they are injured on the job.
-The difference, though, is that union members may have more rights and protections than regular “at-will” employees.
+However, union benefits help union members obtain additional rights and protections than regular “at-will” employees.
 Collective bargaining agreements, also known as labor contracts between the labor union and employee, establish rights regarding workers’ compensation and other benefits.
 In addition, some union workers may also receive benefits from work-related injuries through the union’s welfare fund.

 Union Members Pay Lower Insurance Premiums